Everette Lee DeGolyer: Oil career

-After leaving Mexico in 1914 as a result of an evacuation caused by American hostilities towards the Mexican government, DeGolyer took his first trip to Europe with his wife, meeting Weetman Pearson, his boss at Mexican Eagle Oil, in London.
-At the outbreak of WWI in August of 1914, he was forced to leave Europe, unable to book a train to Spain as rail service had been discontinued.
-Travelling for Mexican Eagle Oil around 1915, he spent time prospecting oil provinces in Cuba including Havana and Pino Del Rio, and concluded that though oil could be found in Cuba, the probability of finding great oil fields on the Island were not good.
-He moved to Montclair, New Jersey to work in New York City in 1916 as an independent consultant, but primarily still functioning as a manager for Mexican Eagle Oil.
+After leaving Mexico in 1914 due to American hostilities towards the Mexican government, DeGolyer took his first trip to Europe with his wife, meeting Weetman Pearson, his boss at Mexican Eagle Oil, in London.
+At the outbreak of World War I in August 1914, he was forced to leave Europe, unable to book a train to Spain as rail service had been discontinued.

+Traveling for Mexican Eagle Oil around 1915, he spent time prospecting oil provinces in Cuba including Havana and Pino Del Rio, and concluded that though oil could be found in Cuba, the probability of finding great oil fields on the Island was not good.
+He moved to Montclair, New Jersey, to work in New York City in 1916 as an independent consultant, but primarily still functioning as a manager for Mexican Eagle Oil.
 In 1919, while working as a consultant to British entrepreneur Lord Cowdray, formerly known as Sir Weetman Pearson, an executive and part owner of Mexican Eagle Oil, DeGolyer negotiated the sale of the El Aguila (Mexican Eagle Oil Company) company to Royal Dutch Shell.
 At the time, Mexican Eagle was valued at roughly $100 million.
 As predicted by DeGolyer, many of the remaining Mexican Eagle wells would be greatly depleted of oil in the remaining years.

 Torsion balance method

 As a geophysical consultant with the Rycade Corporation, he made the first torsion balance survey in the United States at the highly productive Spindletop oilfield, near Beaumont in South Texas.
-An oilfield found by DeGolyer on behalf of Rycade in Southeast Texas's Nash Dome was considered the first anywhere to be discovered using geophysics.
+An oilfield found by DeGolyer on behalf of Rycade in Southeast Texas's Nash salt dome was considered the first anywhere to be discovered using geophysics.
 The strike, on the flank of a salt dome in Texas's Southern Fort Bend, occurred on January 3, 1926, using the torsion balance method which utilized gravity to identify and map layers of underground rock strata, while roughly approximating their size, depth, and density.
-The Nash salt dome was first surveyed around February-March of 1924.
+The Nash salt dome was first surveyed around February–March 1924.